 I create simple, effective tools that enable those around me to realize their goals.

-I am currently engaged in a few passion projects, so I am not looking for new work opportunities or collaborations, but I might be in the future.
+I am not looking for new work opportunities or collaborations, but I might be in the future.

 If you'd like to keep stay in contact, feel free to get in touch.